MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/02/devtools.md

 <!-- ====================================================================== -->
 ### New SameParty column in the Cookies pane

+The **Cookies** pane in the **Application** tool now displays the `SameParty` attribute for each cookie:

+![SameParty column in the Cookies pane.](../../media/2021/02/application-storage-cookies-sameparty.msft.png)

-The **Cookies** pane in the **Application** tool now displays the `SameParty` attribute for each cookie.
-The `SameParty` attribute is a new boolean attribute to indicate whether a cookie is included in requests to origins of the same [First-Party Sets](https://github.com/privacycg/first-party-sets).
+The `SameParty` attribute is a new boolean attribute to indicate whether a cookie is included in requests to origins of the same [First-Party Sets](https://github.com/privacycg/first-party-sets)

 For the history of this feature in the Chromium open-source project, see Issue [1161427](https://crbug.com/1161427).

-![SameParty column in the Cookies pane.](../../media/2021/02/application-storage-cookies-sameparty.msft.png)

 <!--
 See also: